Merchant Terms and Conditions

 2. Merchant is no longer the owner or operator of one of the websites that has been registered with FasaPay;

-3. There are other URLs of the proposed Merchant's website other than those specified in the Terms and Conditions, which are intended to be used to process Merchant Payment Transactions.
+3. There is another URL of the proposed Merchant's website , which are intended to be used to process Merchant Payment Transactions.
 The URL or website can only be used to process payments after they have been reviewed and approved by FasaPay; or

 4. Any information, regarding the finding of suspicious Payment Transactions, beyond reasonableness and/or considered illegal carried out by the Customer with the Merchant.

-24. Merchant will provide notice to FasaPay in writing regarding changes to the Merchant's bank account (including but not limited to, the location of the branch where the account was created) with a minimum of 30 Working Days before the account is executed.
+26. Merchant will provide notice to FasaPay in writing regarding changes to the Merchant USDT Wallet Address with a minimum of 7 (seven) Working Days before the account is executed.

 5. .
 FEE

-2. Unless otherwise stated, all Transaction Fees, bills, and other payments to be made by this Merchant are exclusive of VAT and other related taxes payable by the Merchant.
+2. Unless otherwise stated, all Transaction Fees, bills, and other payments to be made by this Merchant are exclusive of Value Added Tax (VAT) and other related taxes payable by the Merchant.

 3. The Transaction Fee will be deducted automatically when the Transaction is made and declared as a Successful Transaction.